Scott-B1/CloudBasedCalculator/README.md

-# CloudComputingCalculator
+# Cloud Hosted Calculator
-Cloud based computing calculator with each function in a different programming language, and hosted at the time on various different cloud platforms.
+Cloud based calculator with each function in a different programming language, and hosted at the time on various different cloud platforms.
 This was done as a university project.

 # Functions breakdown: